Frequently Asked Questions

 Absolutely!
 Caregivers are an essential part of the process, as a child’s progress is supported by their insight, care, and involvement.

-Before the child begins therapy, the therapist and caregivers will have an initial consultation to determine goals and co-create a plan.
+Before the child begins therapy, the therapist and caregivers will have an art therapy orientation meeting to determine goals and co-create a plan.

 Usually, it is recommended that the child attends individual art therapy sessions without their caregiver.
 This is so that the sessions become the child’s own safe space where they can work towards goals with the therapist one-on-one.
 If important things come up during the session, the therapist will support the child to communicate them.

 The therapist will also meet with the caregivers, without the child, at a frequency that suits each family.
-During feedback meetings, the therapist and caregivers can share progress updates and observations, re-evaluate goals, and collaborate on practical strategies.
+During caregiver check-ins, the therapist and caregivers can share progress updates and observations, re-evaluate goals, and collaborate on practical strategies.

 If a different approach would better suit your family, your therapist will be happy to explore this with you during your initial consultation.